-If you’re thinking of moving into a brick and mortar space next season or want to increase your volume by expanding, it’s time to start planning where your new office(s) will be.
+If you’re thinking of moving into a brick and mortar space this coming tax season or want to increase your volume by expanding, it’s time to start planning where your new office(s) will be.
 Office site selection is something that takes time and planning to ensure you choose a location that will draw a lot of traffic.
 Here are some things to consider when selecting a location.

 You’ll want to make sure that your office is in a desirable location while also considering costs associated with different types of leases.
-For example, going with an office in a professional office park versus a location in a retail shopping center.
+For example, going with a location in a professional office park versus a retail shopping center.
 The public has become comfortable with storefront professional services.
-Tax preparation for the general taxpaying publicis a retail consumer service and is best suited to a retail shopping environment.
+For the general taxpaying public, tax preparation is a retail consumer service and is best suited to a retail shopping environment.
 Therefore, retail spaces should be higher on your list of locations.

 Alternative retail outlets that can be occupied only during the tax season reduce occupancy costs dramatically while not presenting a fly-by-night image.
-These sites include kiosks and temporary storefronts in shopping malls, leased-departments in discount department stores, and even seasonal refund anticipation loan (RAL) processing sites in check cashing and convenience stores, inner-city supermarkets, car dealerships and retailers that cater to low-income taxpayers.
+These sites include kiosks and temporary storefronts in shopping malls, leased-departments in discount department stores (i.e. Walmart), and even seasonal refund anticipation loan (RAL) processing sites in check cashing and convenience stores, inner-city supermarkets, car dealerships and retailers that cater to low-income taxpayers.

 Convenience to your target market is a huge factor to consider.
 Studies have shown that taxpayers, as a rule, prefer to have their taxes done near where they live and shop, not where they work.
 Especially today, with both spouses in most households working, taxpayers need to have their taxes done when they’re off from work at a location near home.